grow-graphics/website/src/content/docs/documentation/Tutorials/helloworld.md

 }
 ```

-use tidy to make sure the project is up to date and all the dependencies are up to date
+use `go get -u` to make sure the project and all the dependencies are up to date.

 ```sh
 go get -u